Returning To The Show

 Per her J!
 Archive profile, Claudia Perry suffered from “technical issues” in her initial appearance in early September 1996; to be fair, the show invited her back, where she won 4 games, reached the semifinals of her Tournament of Champions, and was invited to both the Million Dollar Masters and Battle of the Decades.

-In her original appearance, it was deemed that there was a discrepancy in the Final Jeopardy! clue on November 27, 1995; Alexandra was deemed to have been sufficiently disadvantaged by it to earn a return appearance on the show later in Season 12, where she won 1 game.
+In her original appearance, it was deemed that there was a discrepancy in the Final Jeopardy! clue on November 27, 1995 regarding the identity of the world’s richest man; Alexandra was deemed to have been sufficiently disadvantaged by it to earn a return appearance on the show later in Season 12, where she won 1 game.

-Tom Nichols was a four-time champion who lost his fifth game in early 1994.
-As he says in his Ultimate Tournament of Champions bio, he was determined to have been right on a question where he had been ruled wrong.
+Tom Nichols was a four-time champion who lost his fifth game in early 1994 as a result of being ruled incorrect on the following clue in EUROPEAN GEOGRAPHY on February 4, 1994: “This German seaport’s full name calls it a Free & Hanseatic City”.
+Tom gave the equally correct “What is Bremen” (instead of the intended “What is Hamburg”); his being ruled incorrect on this clue cost him a victory.
 He won in his return, becoming a five-time champion in his sixth game, just in time for the Tournament of Champions (which he would have qualified for anyway).

 In her original appearance, India was leading going into Final Jeopardy (SHAKESPEARE: Character who says, “The evil that men do lives after them”).
 India lost after second place’s response of “Who is Mark Anthony?” was accepted, but she was brought back in December of 1991 to win 5 games.
+However, Alex chose to cite a “technical malfunction” as India’s reason for returning upon her return; such a malfunction was not readily apparent to a home viewer.
 Her most recent appearance was in the Battle of the Decades.

 (source: JBoard)